-On January 18, CAMEO and Intuit are hosting an invitation-only event to discover policies and solutions that will ensure that this economy works for everyone.
-Please email Claudia Viek if you would like to attend.
+On January 18, 2017, CAMEO and Intuit hosted an invitation-only symposium to discover policies and solutions that will ensure that this economy works for everyone.

 Populated by familiar names (Thumbtack, Instacart, and TaskRabbit) and unfamiliar names (Honk, Lugg and Magic), the nascent on-demand economy is growing with hundreds of new platforms.
 The platforms and apps that are sprouting have inspired new thinking and practices.
 Lots of attention is being paid to how these companies are disrupting commerce, solving logistic problems, and creating a new sector of the labor force– and a new era of entrepreneurs.
 According to Intuit’s study “The On Demand Economy”, two thirds of these workers identify as entrepreneurs (and three quarters report being happy or satisfied with their status!).
 Couple that with a trend toward independent work and the words ‘work’ and ‘job’ take on whole new meanings.